Look out for your canvass communication arriving by email or post

 Do I need to re-register each year?

 Once you're registered you don't need to register again unless you change your address or name.
-However you will receive a Household Enquiry Form every year, even if you are already registered.
+However you will receive a Canvass Communication every year, even if you are already registered.
 This means we can ensure the register is kept up to date.
-Each household must reply to the Household Enquiry Form each year.

 Will my details be shared with other organisations?